lzzmm/lzzmm/README.md

-### Hi there, Nice to meet you! ο(=•ω＜=)ρ⌒☆
+## Hi there, Nice to meet you!

 **CleverYh/CleverYh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile.

-- 🌱 I’m currently learning OpenCV, DeepLearning, STM32, Digital/Analog Circuit, web ...
+- 🌱 I’m currently ~~learning OpenCV, DeepLearning, STM32, Digital/Analog Circuit, web ...~~ 三天打鱼两天晒网

-This line was written in the github codespaces.
-That's so cool!

 <!--
 - 🔭 I’m currently working on ...